-- 6.1 The Health and Safety Office is responsible for ensuring that suitable fire risk assessments are undertaken for all occupied premises at the University of Roehampton and maintained up-to-date and reviewed appropriately.
-Current fire risk assessment reports are held by the University Health and Safety Office. - 6.2 Fire risk assessments must be maintained up-to-date and shall be reviewed: - At least annually for all Halls of Residence, licensed premises, catering facilities, workshops and places where dangerous substances2 are used or present - Biennially in respect of offices and teaching spaces - Following a fire, however slight, or fire alarm activation where evacuation was impeded or ineffective, e.g. an obstructed exit route or defective equipment - In the course of any significant building extension, remodeling or change of use - 6.3 Individual departments are responsible for maintaining a register of dangerous substances used and stored by the department.
-A copy of the register must be provided to the University Health and Safety Office for inclusion in the appropriate building emergency information pack.
+- 6.1 The University Health and Safety Office is responsible for ensuring that suitable and sufficient fire risk assessments are undertaken for all occupied premises at the University of Roehampton.
+Current fire risk assessment reports are held by the Health and Safety Office. - 6.2 Fire risk assessments are carried out by a competent and third-party accredited fire risk consultant with suitable skills, knowledge and experience.
+The fire risk assessments must be maintained up-to-date with actions taken to address deficiencies (where applicable), and shall be appropriately reviewed or renewed: - At least annually for all Halls of Residence, licensed premises, catering facilities, workshops and places where dangerous substances2 are used or stored - Biennially in respect of offices and teaching spaces - Following a fire, or fire alarm activation where evacuation was impeded or ineffective, e.g. an obstructed exit route or defective equipment - In the course of any significant building refurbishment, extension, remodeling or change of use